Woodrow Wilson: Response to racial violence

 In response to the demand for industrial labor, the Great Migration of African Americans out of the South surged in 1917 and 1918.
 This migration sparked race riots, including the East St. Louis riots of 1917.
 In response to these riots, but only after much public outcry, Wilson asked Attorney General Thomas Watt Gregory if the federal government could intervene to "check these disgraceful outrages".
 On the advice of Gregory, Wilson did not take direct action against the riots.
 In 1918, Wilson spoke out against lynching in the United States, stating: "I say plainly that every American who takes part in the action of mob or gives it any sort of continence is no true son of this great democracy but its betrayer, and ... [discredits] her by that single disloyalty to her standards of law and of rights."

 In 1919, another series of race riots occurred in Chicago, Omaha, and two dozen other major cities in the North.
+Historians estimate more than 250 African Americans were killed.
 The federal government did not become involved, just as it had not become involved previously.